 While it is difficult to find the exact reason why some new people suffer from co-existing disorders and others do not, several risks and causes can contribute to your overall issue, including:

 Naturally, you can only know for sure if a dual diagnosis is present when you consult an addiction treatment specialist with a background in psychiatry.
 At rehab centers for dual diagnosis treatments, evaluation specialists and intake counselors will take a look at your psychological history.
 Then, your substance abuse patterns will be evaluated before they create the right treatment plan for you.

 You may qualify for dual diagnosis therapy depending on if you’ve been diagnosed with the following:

 To begin, your treatment might include meeting with psychotherapy professionals like a psychiatrist or a psychologist for group therapy or individual sessions.
 For the best results, you may want to receive medication for your illnesses as well.

 Other treatments for dual diagnosis include medications, which can be prescribed to you depending on:

 Not only can these medications help you stabilize your mood, but they can also reduce agitation and anxiety.
 Besides this, they may help you prevent flashbacks and hallucinations too!

+Feeling sick of mental illness and addiction?
 We’re here for all your dual diagnosis needs!